The Finiteness Threshold Width of Lattice Polytopes: Polytopes with finitely many lifts of bounded size

-\begin{proof} Let $q$ be a point in the interior of $Q\subset \R^{d-1}$.
+\begin{proof} Let $Q\subset\R^{d-1}$ be a lattice $(d-1)$-polytope and let $q\in \Z^{d-1}$ be an interior lattice point of $Q$.
 A bound $n$ for the size of a lift $P$ of $Q$ implies a bound $n+1$ for the length of $\pi^{-1}(q) \cap P$.
 By Lemma~\ref{lemma:volume_non_hollow}, this gives a bound for the volume of $P$.
-Since there are finitely many $d$-polytopes with bounded volume (Hensley~\cite[Thm.~3.6]{Hensley}), the result follows. \end{proof}
+Since there are only finitely many lattice $d$-polytopes with bounded volume (Hensley~\cite[Thm.~3.6]{Hensley}), the result follows. \end{proof}

-\section{The finiteness threshold width in dimension $4$}
+\section{The finiteness threshold width in dimension 4}